gos-qs/python-guide/m1-installation.md

-## Apple M1 chipset, python installation
+## Apple M1 chipset, python installation for ARM and for X86

 Programs compiled for Apple X86 chipsets will only work on Apple M1 chipsets if they are: